 Greg Keeley – Involving Employees Across Departments in Organisational Security

-Keeley placed the bank’s employees at the heart of accelerating its digital transformation during the Covid-19 pandemic, to enable remote working, address changing customer needs and particularly to maintain watertight security in the wake of growing cyberattacks.
+Keeley placed the bank’s employees at the heart of accelerating its digital transformation during the Covid-19 pandemic to enable remote working, address changing customer needs, and particularly maintain watertight security in the wake of growing cyberattacks.
 Leveraging both private and public cloud services to further digital transformation, Keeley introduced an internal ‘Cloud Governance Council’: a cross-functional team providing the right safety controls and data protection protocols for every customer and the bank itself.
-Keeley created multiple centres of different global regions that facilitated collaboration between IT teams and the bank’s other departments, to help it proactively identify risks, share knowledge and guard against cyberattacks 24-7.
+Keeley created multiple centres of different global regions that facilitated collaboration between IT teams and the bank’s other departments to help it proactively identify risks, share knowledge and guard against cyberattacks 24-7.

 Meerah Rajavel – Delivering Recognised Value & Direct ROI from IT

 For Rajavel, it’s not enough just to deliver value: CTOs and CIOs must ensure this value is also experienced and recognised internally.
-When planning the Citrix transformation project, Rajavel worked with the sales and marketing departments to determine their priorities and then strategized to deliver those first while determining the next steps on the way to a fully modernized platform.
+When planning the Citrix transformation project, Rajavel worked with the sales and marketing departments to determine their priorities and then strategised to deliver those first while determining the next steps on the way to a fully modernised platform.

 Rajavel predicts, ‘This crisis has thrust IT teams – often the ‘unsung heroes’ – into the limelight like never before.
-They have worked to deliver secure, reliable work environments that are keeping employees engaged and productive and business moving in extremely challenging times.
-Tech teams will emerge from the crisis more strategic and valued by their organisations.’
+They have worked to deliver secure, reliable work environments that are keeping employees engaged and productive and businesses moving in extremely challenging times.
+Tech teams will emerge from the crisis more strategically and valued by their organisations.’